dotnet/docs/docs/machine-learning/how-to-guides/matchup-app-infer-net.md

 ## Keep learning

 Designing statistical models is a skill on its own.
-Our team at Microsoft Research Cambridge has written a [free online book](http://mbmlbook.com/), which gives a gentle introduction to the article.
+The Microsoft Research Cambridge team has written a [free online book](http://mbmlbook.com/), which gives a gentle introduction to the article.
 Chapter 3 of this book covers the TrueSkill model in more detail.
 Once you have a model in mind, you can transform it into code using the [extensive documentation](https://dotnet.github.io/infer/) on the Infer.NET website.

 ## Next steps